animal-tree/Writing-stuff/BadStuff25-Really-radical-idea.md

 [^3]: Dropping food on warzones and their affiliated countries. years, unsolicited free food
 [^4]: Actually, on a more academic note.
 It's vice versa.
   This deserves its own thesis.
-[^5]: Orgies but sacred and ritualized, meaning educational and innocent, or full blown-out drum-circle bananas
+[^5]: Orgies but sacred and ritualized, meaning educational and innocent, promoting relationships; or full blown-out drum-circle bananas